neurodata/checklists/algorithms.md

 ## Write Code

+For each of these, provide a link from the appropriate github repo:

 8. generate simulated data for both settings
 10. algorithm code
 11. qualitative evaluation (eg, figures) code per trial